 Debt consolidation means taking out a large loan to pay out a number of loans, consumer debts, bills.
 Doing this brings all these debts together into one combined loan which you pay off with a lower rate of interest.
 With this, the borrower finds it easy to pay off his terms with lower monthly payments than before.
 As we are combining all the loans together into one, this refers to “consolidating” them.
 That’s why it is termed as debt consolidation loan.

 Technically it is impossible to combine all loans and merge them together.
 Every loan has its own repayment terms and rate of interest.
 Each loan has an agreement where you pay it back in set payments over a period of time.
 So to consolidate debts, you actually get a larger new loan and you use the money from it to pay off the loans you wish to combine.
-Debt consolidation loans are used by people to combine small loans, bills, credit card balances, overdraft balances and payday loans.
+Debt consolidation loans are used by people to combine small loans, bills, credit card balances, overdraft balances and short term payday loans.

 Finance Companies and Banks issues Debt consolidation loans.
 There are additionally some debt repayment programs that can help to consolidate all the debt payment in a single payment for individuals who are finding it difficult to pay off their debts.